Building Electromagnetic Superintelligence

 The Upper Arm: Exquisite Devices will be advanced by infusing AI systems with electromagnetic physics and deep domain expertise, unlocking novel RF architectures, high-density power electronics, and next-generation sensor systems.

-We aspire for a future that advances the frontier of exquisite devices.
+We aspire for a future that advances the frontier of exquisite devices and one that pulls timelines to the left.

 We’d like to pull-in the timelines to datacenters on orbit, powered by microwave beams from solar collectors in GEO.
 Or to negative-index metamaterial cloaking (aka electromagnetic invisibility).
 Or to photonic interconnects replacing SerDes entirely, moving data between chips at the speed of light with zero crosstalk.